2020 Monterrey Open

-The 2020 Monterrey Open (also known as the Abierto GNP Seguros for sponsorship reasons) was a women's tennis tournament played on outdoor hard courts.
+The 2020 Monterrey Open, also known as the Abierto GNP Seguros for sponsorship reasons, was a women's tennis tournament played on outdoor hard courts.
 It was the 12th edition of the Monterrey Open and an International tournament on the 2020 WTA Tour.
-It took place at the Club Sonoma in Monterrey, Mexico, from 2 to 8 March 2020.
+It took place at the Club Sonoma in Monterrey, Mexico, from 2 March through 8 March 2020.
+First-seeded Elina Svitolina won the singles title.